engelke/cloud-run-pascal/README.md

 containing the output of the Pascal program.

-The web service is invoked via an HTTPS GET request with a single query parameter, `number=value`, where value is an integer.
+The web service is invoked via an HTTPS GET request with a single path parameter, the number to be converted.
 It returns the given value, converted to Roman numerals.

 The Pascal program is very basic, and was adapted from an example in